TheLakeMan/Hyperion/models/pretrained/README.md

 ## License Information

-These model weights are provided under the MIT license, same as the TinyAI framework.
+These model weights are provided under the MIT license, same as the Hyperion framework.
 Some models are based on open-source models and may carry additional attributions - see the metadata files for details.